 UMD Library sponsored several celebrations for the students, including prize drawings (Kenny won a new iPod), as well as Sandwich Day and a Library After Dark Event.
 We would like to thank our student employees for their substantial contributions to the Library’s success.

-The UMD Library has added the following new databases during the past year.
-These databases were selected to support the teaching and research that goes on at UMD, but community members can use them freely by coming into the library and using our public computers.
+the Library has added the following new databases during the past year.
+These databases were selected to support the teaching and research that goes on at UMD, but community members can use them freely by coming into the Library and using our public computers.

 - Family & Society Studies Worldwide.
 Covers a wide range of literature in the fields of family science, human ecology, human development, and social welfare.

 - Bibliography of the History of Art.
 An art bibliography covering European and American visual arts from late antiquity to the present.

 - Freedonia Focus Market Reports.
 Industry market research portal.

 - Granger's World of Poetry.
 The definitive source in English for locating a poem in anthologies.

 - Grants & Awards Available to American Writers.
 A listing of more than 1000 grants and awards.

 - Reference Universe.
 A tool for searching the contents of the books in our reference collection.